 The flat felled seam is a flat, comfortable seam suitable for medium-weight fabrics and garments requiring maximum durability.
-A flat felled seam makes sportswear and casual wear look very professional and if you have an active little toddler running around, these seams are hardwearing and perfect for overalls and rompers.
+This seam makes sportswear and casual wear look very professional and if you have an active little toddler running around, it is hardwearing and perfect for overalls and rompers.
 They are comfortable because the bulk of the seam is on the outside.

 A flat felled seam is a simple seam designed to encase raw edges to prevent them from fraying as well as providing an attractive and extremely durable seam.

 You can see from this photo below that the inside of the item has a clean finish with no raw edges or finishing visible.
 This makes it a great seam for people and especially kids who are irritated by serged seams.

 These seams are a seam and seam finish all in one!
 If you don't have a serger then this can be a great alternative to create simple flat open seams.

 The flat felled seam is ideal for denim and cotton fabrics but may be too bulky for heavier material.
 If you look at your denim jeans, shirts, or jackets, you will see lots of felled seams.
 Flat felled seams are also a great choice for linen since the raw edges are encased preventing them from fraying.
 It is more difficult to sew around curves and is best used on straight seams if you are a beginner.

 - Sewing Basics - Sewing machine, scissors, thread, pins

 - Pressing Tools - Iron and ironing board

 - Presser Foot - All-purpose sewing foot and optionally an edge stitch foot or felling foot.